gbdev/pandocs/src/Serial_Data_Transfer_(Link_Cable).md

 up to 500 kHz.
 And there is no limitation in the other direction, even when suppling an external clock speed of "1 bit per month," the Game Boy will eagerly wait for the next bit to be transferred.
-It isn't required that the clock pulses are sent at an regular interval either.
+It isn't required that the clock pulses are sent at a regular interval either.

 ## Timeouts